AlmogJakov/Navigation-And-Position-Estimation-Algorithms/README.md

 <h3>Running instructions:</h3>

-Note that for convenience, Jupyter Notebook is required.
+Unsurprisingly, Jupyter Notebook is required.

 <b>Run the following two commands in the terminal:</b>
 (you need to "cd" to your files folder and then run the "jupyter notebook targetfile.ipynb" command).